mde/ejs/README.md

     is the included content.

 This project uses [JSDoc](http://usejsdoc.org/).
-For the full public API documentation, clone the repository and run `npm run doc`.
+For the full public API documentation, clone the repository and run `jake doc`.
 This will run JSDoc with the proper options and output the documentation to `out/`.
-If you want the both the public & private API docs, run `npm run devdoc` instead.
+If you want the both the public & private API docs, run `jake devdoc` instead.

 ### Tags